 Behind the Numbers: Home Demolitions in Occupied East Jerusalem

-When you look at the chart below (Figure 1), you will see a series of steady orange and black bars followed by a large spike in 2016.
-Once you take a closer look at the caption you’ll understand that this chart shows the number of structures destroyed and people affected by Israel’s policy of home demolitions.
+When you look at the chart below (Figure 4.1), you will see a series of steady orange and black bars followed by a large spike in 2016.
+Once you take a closer look at the caption you will understand that this chart shows the number of structures destroyed and people affected by Israel’s policy of home demolitions.

-As Nathan Yau, author of Flowing Data, put it “data is an abstraction of real life”.
+As Nathan Yau, author of Flowing Data, put it, “data is an abstraction of real life” (2013).
 Each number represents a family, and each number tells a story.
+“Broken Homes” is the most comprehensive project to date tracking home demolitions in East Jerusalem, a Palestinian neighbourhood that has been occupied by Israel for 50 years.1

 Working closely with the United Nations, Al Jazeera tracked every single home demolition in East Jerusalem in 2016.
 It turned out to be a record year, with 190 structures destroyed and more than 1,200 Palestinians displaced or affected.